 The Spam Art Museum is an international art venue and museum headquartered in Cambridge, MA, USA.
 Its charter is to preserve famous works produced by the Spam Church art collective, educate about the true nature of Spam, and uphold the values put forward by Walter Benjamin.
-Primary members of Spam Church are research scientists based at MIT Media Lab, but the collective has quickly expanded to include hundreds of contributors across the globe.

 WHAT IS SPAM?